alexkehayias/chocolatier/README.md

 ### Hierarchical Events

 Events use selectors (a vector of keywords) to determine which events are returned.
 This allows specificity in messages returned.
 For example, an event emitted with selectors `:a :b :c` will be returned to all subscribers of `:b` and `:a`.
-This can be useful for aggregating messages for use with a debug system that will overlay information about all the intended movements of all entities.

 ## Tilemaps